deepset-ai/haystack-home/README.md

 1. Check out the [Contributing Guidelines](https://github.com/deepset-ai/haystack-tutorials/blob/main/Contributing.md)
 2. Create a PR on the `haystack-tutorials` repository
-3. When merged, your changes will reflect on Haystack Home after the next deployment
+3. When merged, your changes will reflect on the Haystack website after the next deployment

 ### Shortcodes